 Order EA-13-109, Attachment 2, requirement B.2.2 requires that the licensee shall provide supporting documentation demonstrating that containment failure as a result of overpressure can be prevented without a drywell vent during severe accident conditions.
 Requirement A.1.2.1 provides assurance the HCVS has sufficient capacity to prevent containment failure as a result of over pressurization.
-Maintaining the availability of the wetwell vent makes it unlikely that a licensee would need to vent from the containment drywell during severe accident conditions.
+Maintaining the availability of the wetwell vent makes it unlikely that a licensee would need to vent from the containment DW during severe accident conditions.

-NEI 13-02, Revision 1, as endorsed, in part, by NRC guidance JLD-ISG-2015-01, states that the preservation of the wetwell vent path, which is accomplished by managing the water addition flow rate to the extent that the wetwell vent line remains available until other means of severe accident coping are available, is termed Severe Accident Water Management (SAWM).
+NEI 13-02, Revision 1, as endorsed, in part, by NRC guidance JLD-ISG-2015-01, states that the preservation of the wetwell vent path, which is accomplished by managing the water addition flow rate to the extent that the wetwell vent line remains available until other means of severe accident coping are available, is termed SAWM.

 NEI 13-02, Revision 1, also states that there are three approaches for demonstrating a successful SAWM strategy that constitute a reliable containment venting strategy that makes it unlikely that a licensee would need to vent from the containment drywell before alternate reliable containment heat removal and pressure control is reestablished.
+The purpose of the SAWM strategy is to ensure proper water management such that containment failure due to overpressure can be prevented during a severe accident without the need of a drywell vent.